Qingyu510/BetterTrackPlug/README.md

 install the vpk.
 Reboot.

-# Features To Be Added
-- Blacklist support so you don't have to see how much time you've spent on VitaShell.
+# How do I use this?
+- UP/DOWN to navigate.
+- Triangle to prompt clearing playtime of the selected record, asks if you want to blacklist if you do clear the playtime.

 # Notes
 ![Bubbles](https://i.imgur.com/qZwPMXU.png)